codesandbox/sandpack/website/docs/docs/faq.md

 **How to load local or private dependencies?**

-Currently, Sandpack doesn’t have a way to consume private dependencies from any kind of registry service, due to the bundler host is shared with all Sandpack consumers apps.
-However, you can pass local dependencies just like a regular file or using external resource API:
+Currently, Sandpack doesn’t have a way to consume private dependencies from any kind of registry service, because the bundler host is shared with all Sandpack consumers apps.
+However, you can pass local dependencies just like a regular file or using the external resource API:

 ```jsx
 <Sandpack